Riga Old Town walking tour: honest review and how to pick the right one

 Skip the guided tour if you have a detailed guidebook and genuinely enjoy solo exploration at your own pace.
 If you want to duck into every courtyard, sit in a café for forty minutes, or double back repeatedly, a guided group will frustrate you.

 One honest caveat: Riga has a significant “free walking tour” culture where guides solicit aggressive tips at the end (often €10–20 per person with social pressure).
 The tours listed here are fixed-price, booked in advance on GYG, so the financial arrangement is transparent before you arrive.
+Our fake free walking tours explained guide has the fuller picture if you want to understand why this dynamic exists.

 What’s included and what’s not